 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Hanson tickets.
+Want to see Hanson in concert?
+View the listings below for upcoming dates and Hanson tickets.

 Clarke Isaac, Jordan Taylor, and Zachary Walker Hanson formed a band in Tulsa, Oklahoma, in 1992.
 Singing a cappella, the Hanson brothers played the piano and wrote their own songs.
 The youngest band member, Zac, was ten years old when they released Boomerang, and he played the drums.
 They followed up with a second independent album, MMMBop.
 After they signed with Mercury Records, the group completed Middle of Nowhere in 1997.
 Their major label debut, the record included "Where's the Love."
 Teen and tween girls loved the blond pop music trio, and fans knew the lyrics to singles like "Thinking of You" and "Weird."